amida-tech/blue-button-record/README.md

 [![Build Status](https://travis-ci.org/amida-tech/blue-button-record.svg)](https://travis-ci.org/amida-tech/blue-button-record)
 [![Coverage Status](https://coveralls.io/repos/amida-tech/blue-button-record/badge.png)](https://coveralls.io/r/amida-tech/blue-button-record)

 blue-button-record is a module to persist patient health data.
-It is primarily designed to support [blue-button](https://github.com/amida-tech/blue-button) data model however other models can also be [specified](#connectDatabase).
+It is primarily designed to support [blue-button](https://github.com/amida-tech/blue-button) data model however there is no specific schema dependence and other models can also be [used](#connectDatabase).
 This module provides the following functionality:

 - Persist Master Health Record (blue-button data) per patient:  Master Health Record contains all historical data about patients' health.
 Master Health Record is organized in sections such as allergies and medications and blue-button-record API is built based on this sectional organization.
 Each section is further organized as a set of entries even when there is only one entry as in demographics.
 - Persist all sources of Master Health Record:  Currently only text files are supported.
 Source content as well as various metadata such as name and upload time are stored.
 Each entry in Master Health Record is linked to a source.
 - Persist Merge History:  Since blue-button data is historical, entries in Master Health Record is expected to appear in multiple sources.
 Merge History keeps track of all the sources from which entries are created or updated.
 In addition it is also possible to register sources where the entries appear as it is in the Master Health Record (duplicates).
 - Persist Match List:  This module also stores a second set of entries seperate from Master Health Record called Match List.
 Match List is designed to store entries that are similar to existing entries in Master Health Record but cannot be identified as duplicate or seperate and thus require further review.
 Both the Match List entries, Master Health Record entries that the Match List entries match, and match details are stored.
 Match List entries are eventually either added to Master Health Record or removed; blue-button-record API provides methods for both.

 This implementation of blue-button-record uses MongoDB.

 ## Usage